awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 1. In the **Add/Remove Templates** dialog box, choose **Add**, select the `pcoip.adm` file copied previously, and then choose **Open**, **Close**\.

 1. Close the Group Policy Management Editor\.
-You can now use this GPO to modify the Group Policy settings that are specific to Amazon WorkSpaces\.
+You can now use this GPO to modify the Group Policy settings that are specific to Workspaces\.

 **To verify that the administrative template file is correctly installed**